Animation development ADEV

 Designing and developing animated and interactive systems such as games, simulations and virtual environments.

-• Guidance notes and level descriptions have been updated to provide contemporary view of this skill
+- Guidance notes have been updated to reference contemporary examples and applications of the skill

 Guidance notes